Absinthe is a potent liquor, but if you enjoy the flavor of anise, it can be used successfully as a base spirit!

 Does absinthe cause bad trips?

 Nope.
 Absinthe was outlawed in the United States for nearly 100 years, but claims of absinthe-induced hallucinations were more likely due to plain ol’ over consumption of alcohol.

 Keep in mind that absinthe is a very alcoholic spirit at 50-75% ABV, which is why this recipe uses just 1 ounce of the stuff.

 It can potentially be twice as strong as your average bottle of gin, vodka, or whiskey!

-However, a key ingredient in absinthe (wormwood), does contain small amounts of thujone.
+A key ingredient in absinthe (wormwood) does contain small amounts of thujone.
 And apparently thujone, when consumed in large enough quantities, has some hallucinogenic effects.

 Large doses are also toxic though, so don’t get any ideas!